Jakarta readies for huge Islamist protest

 Police have called on demonstrators to exercise their right to protest and freedom of expression in a peaceful manner.
 Residents have been warned to avoid the protest route and avoid sharing "unclear... provocative and incorrect information" on social media, Police Chief Tito Karnavian said in a statement.

-The rally is due to begin at 12 p.m.
-(2 a.m.
-ET) at Istiqlal Mosque in Central Jakarta and will end several hours later at the Presidential palace.
+The rally is due to begin at Istiqlal Mosque in Central Jakarta and will end several hours later at the Presidential palace.
 Governments, including the UK and Australia, have urged their citizens in the city to exercise caution.

 Blasphemy claims